syncfusion-content/maui-docs/MAUI/PDF-Viewer/Text-Search.md

 ### Search result

-The `TextSearchResult` will be obtained at the end of search text operation and it will hold search result.
-It allows you to navigate to next or previous matches of the text as well as provides the following details.
+The `TextSearchResult` will be obtained at the end of the search text operation and it will hold the search result.
+It allows you to navigate to the next or previous matches of the text as well as provides the following details.

 1. <b>Total matches count</b> – It provides the total number of matches that have been found in the PDF document.

-2. <b>Current match index</b> – It gives the index of the current focused match.
+2. <b>Current match index</b> – It gives the index of the currently focused match.
 The value is index based.

 {% tabs %}
 {% highlight C# hl_lines="5 6" %}